Light bright classic contemporary, with no doubts that you’re near the beach.

-The charming street presence is understated, displaying a consistent design language, where colour is subtle yet imposing.
-The exterior cladding encompasses a full weatherboard system of 180 Scyon Linea Weatherboard, Scyon Axent window and door trims and Scyon Axent internal and external corner trims.
-Further detail is presented through the dual curved Smoothback gutter, which wraps a beaded fascia that decorates the entire home and front gable barges.
-The timber infill expresses the gables, which sit above the intricate timber windows and embellished front door.
-Essentially a full lightweight building, this home compromises of only four steel columns amongst a complete timber structure.
+This striking family home, nestled on the border of a residential character zone and within steps of the beach, is an epitome of consistency, simplicity, and crafted restraint.
+The exterior cladding boasts a full weatherboard system of 180 Scyon Linea Weatherboard, Scyon Axent window and door trims, and Scyon Axent internal and external corner trims.
+Additional detailing includes the dual curved Smoothback gutter, wrapping around a beaded fascia that adorns the entire home and front gable barges.
+The understated street presence showcases a consistent design language, subtly yet imposingly coloured, with timber infill expressing the gables above intricate timber windows and an embellished front door.

-The contemporary beachside fabric is echoed on the inside of the home, displaying a beautifully restrained palette of materials and colours.
-The bones of the home are sophisticatedly paired back, evoking a predominately white palette with subtle hints of timber and textured walls.
-Such was the vision of the client and the opportunity for colour and materiality came from the fittings, finishes and furnishings to create a tailored aesthetic.
-The delicate vertical lines of the kitchen joinery, Easy VJ wall cladding and wet area tiling provide an opportunity for contrast to the sleek horizontal lines of the timber floor, vanity cupboards and Caesarstone benchtops and splashback.
+The home’s contemporary beachside fabric resonates inside, showcasing a beautifully restrained palette of materials and colours.
+The kitchen and dining area reflect a predominantly white palette with subtle hints of timber and textured walls.
+Vertical lines in the kitchen joinery, Easy VJ wall cladding, and wet area tiling provide contrast to the sleek horizontal lines of the timber floor, vanity cupboards, and Caesarstone benchtops and splashback.

-The west-facing façade invited the opportunity to wrap the entire front with a large verandah to deflect the harsh afternoon sun.
-Louvre windows were placed throughout and on both levels to promote cross flow ventilation, maximise airflow and passively cool the home.
-Skylights were added in the kitchen for natural light and double-glazed windows added to the front façade for solar heat gain.
-A 50mm roof blanket with an R 1.25 rating and heavy Earthwool and acoustic insulation to the internal and external walls, mid-floor and ceiling, aid in the building’s energy efficiency.
+The home was built with a clear focus on environmental sustainability.
+The west-facing façade features a large verandah to deflect harsh afternoon sun, while louvre windows placed throughout both levels promote cross-flow ventilation, maximise airflow and passively cool the home.
+Double-glazed windows have been added to the front façade for solar heat gain, while a 50mm roof blanket with an R 1.25 rating, heavy Earthwool, and acoustic insulation to the internal and external walls, mid-floor, and ceiling all contribute to the building’s energy efficiency.